 A team from Oak Ridge National Laboratory, NASA, University of Illinois, and Google recently posted a paper showing simulation results that were run in Summit, the world’s fastest supercomputer located in Oak Ridge, Tennessee.
-Summit consists of 9216 Power9 CPU’s, 27,648 NVIDIA GPUs, 600 GB of DRAM memory supplemented by 800GB of non-volatile memory and consumes almost 14MW of power at peak utilization.
+Summit consists of 9216 Power9 CPU’s, 27,648 NVIDIA GPUs, 600 GB of DRAM memory supplemented by 800GB of non-volatile memory on each of the 4608 nodes and consumes almost 14MW of power at peak utilization.
 It cost $325 million and was brought on-line in June 2018.

 Part of the reason for this exercise was to establish a methodology for determining quantum supremacy and to set the standard for the largest circuit a quantum computer needs to surpass in order to declare quantum supremacy against the best classical computer.